mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="mixing-vaccines"></a>
 ### Mixing Vaccines

-_Last updated: June 18, 2021_
+_Last updated: July 27, 2021_

+**UPDATE July 27**: Now that Manitoba has sufficient supply of Pfizer and Moderna, it's recommended to stick with the same mRNA vaccine.
+They are still interchangeable, but given that there is no longer a shortage of Pfizer, there's no reason to randomly switch between the two now.

 Studies have shown that it is safe to mix vaccines.
 Due to limited supply of AstraZeneca, people with their first dose of AstraZeneca are recommended to receive their second dose as Pfizer or Moderna.
 If you received Pfizer as your first dose, you may also receive Moderna as your second dose and vice versa.
 Moderna and Pfizer are both mRNA vaccines that offer almost the same level of protection and are considered interchangeable.
-Moderna walk-ins and appointments are booking as early as today too.

 Here are some resources to learn more about this: